la2050/archive/_projects/2016/arts-connect.md

   ["Money ","Publicity/awareness","Education/training ","Technical
   infrastructure (computers etc.)","Community outreach ","Network/relationship
   support","Quality improvement research"]
+project_description: >-
+  Arts Connect displays the real-life achievement of well-respected and highly regarded individuals, both historical and contemporary, through a digital multi-media format specifically to enhance student learning experiences.
+The format follows learning mandates and promotes the broad-ranging potential in all children.
+This is a complimentary learning management system that offers real world examples and the cosmopolitan language of Art in all its forms as an all-important tool for joyful learning
 project_impact: >-
   ["College matriculation rates","District-wide graduation rates","Proficiency
   in English and Language Arts and Math","Student education